 The Subject Distinguished Name (sDN) of an end-entity Certificate issued by the eduPKI CA always starts in Domain Component (DC) style with /dc=net/dc=geant followed by a DC describing a GÉANT Service to which the Subscriber relates to or for which the Certificate is intended to be used, optionally followed by further DCs.
-The sDN is always completed with the X.500-style attributes C (Country), ST (State, OPTIONAL), L (Location, OPTIONAL), O (Organisation), OU (Organisational Unit, multiple OPTIONAL) and at least one CN (Common Name).
-Other additional X.500-style attributes including emailAddress are allowed.
+The sDN is always completed with the X.500-style attributes c (Country), st (State, OPTIONAL), L (Location, OPTIONAL), o (Organisation), ou (Organisational Unit, multiple, OPTIONAL) and at least one cn (Common Name).
+Other additional X.500-style attributes including emailAddress MAY be present in the sDN.